mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-load-testing.md

 tags: monitoring statistics
 ---

 Usually there is a goal for a load testing otherwise why do that.
-It could be stated as "system should be able to handle X concurrently working users with latencies not higher than Y and zero errors on hardware not larger than Z".
-"Premature optimization is the root of all evil" principle usually leads to a system not being able to handle even X/10 users when development of most important features are done.
-In that case load testing transforms into iterative tuning process when you apply load to the system, find bottlenecks, optimize, rinse and repeat.
+It could be stated as "system should be able to handle X concurrently working users with latencies not higher than Y and zero errors using hardware not larger than Z".
+"Premature optimization is the root of all evil" principle usually leads to a system not being able to handle even X/10 users when development of most important features is done.
+In that case load testing transforms into iterative tuning process when you apply load to the system, find bottlenecks, optimize, rinse and repeat until X emulated users are happy.

 There are some important points to be aware of.
-First is a transient response:
+First is a [transient response](http://en.wikipedia.org/wiki/Transient_response):

 ![transient response]({{ site.url }}/img/aspm/request-rate-restart.png)